 I’m just trying to find a friend that I can kick back with.

-I want to be high as fuck when I tell them something that’s bothering me, and they’ll be high as fuck defending me to the death and coming up, in the utmost seriousness, with an elaborate plan to kill whoever pissed me off.
+I want to be high as hell when I tell them something that’s bothering me, and they’ll be high as yike defending me to the death and coming up, in the utmost seriousness, with an elaborate plan to kill whoever pissed me off.
 And we’ll both believe it’ll happen even though later on we’ll laugh about it.
 But they weren’t joking and I’d have to stop them from doing something insane.

 Reserve Sundays for formula 1, obviously.

 We all have different ideals of the perfect best friend.
 Some of us want someone who will join a cult with us, and others want a friend who will just stay in contact from time to time to meet up for coffee.
 I used to think that people could be in a friendship or a relationship with someone who was completely opposite to them, but I think those friendships have limits.
 They only last so long.
 Because miscommunication starts to happen more often, you can grow distant, one doesn’t understand or even want to understand the other so well.

 I want to know people who have the same weird tendencies as I do, but I don’t think they exist.
 I want to know people who are fiercely loyal, creative, intense.
 Passionate about something.
 Passionate about someone.
 Passionate to the extent that they don’t care about anything else when this thing/person is concerned.
 I want to go to Norway, Finland, Cambodia.
 Everyone I know wants to go to Morocco, Dubai, Spain.
 I want to go to a GOD DAMN alpaca farm.
 Everyone I know wants to go to restaurants.
 I want to do things that I’ll remember years later.
 Everyone wants to go shopping.
 I want to stay in and do nothing.
 Everyone wants to go out and go shopping some more.